1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC020/03.design/README.md

-# UC030 - As Customer Manager, I want the system to notify candidates, by email, of the result of the verification process
+# UC020 - As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system

 ## 3. Design - Use Case Realization